Hao-Lawrence-Huang/scDeepFeatures/README.md

 Please use the link provided above for feature selection results

 ## Scripts for analysing feature selection results
-Scripts for analysing the feature selection results have been deposited in `Main/TM_RunEvaluation`
+Scripts for analysing the feature selection results have been deposited in `Main/TM_RunEvaluation`, `Main/TS_RunEvaluation` and `Main/Combine_Evaluation`.